Dornier Do 17: Dornier Do 17Z: The main variant

 The Dornier Do 17Z series was the most recognised and mass-produced variant, and saw more combat service than the E-U types.
 The type was modified as a result of combat experience during the Spanish Civil War.
 The forward fuselage was redesigned, with the cockpit area being "dropped", or extended further to enable a rear firing gunner position to be installed, and the canopy extended aft, until it was nearly parallel with the leading edge and wing root.

 To test the design, the Do 17S and Do 17U were produced, both to be powered by the DB 600 power plants.
 However, a call for all DB 600 series engines to be reserved for fighters led to the variants being fitted with Bramo Fafnir 323 A radial engines.
 The bomb load was increased to 1,000 kg and a fourth crew member was added.
 It proved to be underpowered, so Bramo 323 P engines were then fitted.
 Only three Do 17S and 15 Do 17Us were built.
 With the updates, the Dornier, with a full bomb load, had a combat radius of 322 km.
-Later variants, in the Do 17 Z-3, Z-4 and Z-5, which were fitted with cameras, dual trainer controls and flotation aids (for maritime operations) respectively, still could not solve the problems with range and bomb load.
+Later variants, in the Do 17Z-3, Z-4 and Z-5, which were fitted with cameras, dual trainer controls and flotation aids (for maritime operations) respectively, still could not solve the problems with range and bomb load.